ChrysCat/CryptoForests/README.md

 5.  truffle migrate --network testnet --reset
 6.  cd client
 7.  yarn install/ npm install
-8. App would be running on the local machine on port 8545.
+8.  npm run start - App would be running on the local machine on port 8545.
 Browser launches automatically or browse to the location.
 9. Connect to your wallet and try out.